jeverley/wanmonitor/README.md

 A valid WAN interface name should be specified for each wanmonitor config section.

-It is recommended that the ingress and egress target parateters are set in the 0.7-0.8 range for a LTE link, please start with the defaults (exact values will depend on your setup).
+It is recommended that the ingress and egress assured parateters are set in the 0.7-0.8 range for a LTE link, please start with the defaults (exact values will depend on your setup).

 **The values do not determine the link's maximum bandwith, they are used in the metric comparisons to account for rate jitter.**